-The SOCIALCARBON Standard is a certification adept at bringing demonstrable social, environmental and economic benefits to the stakeholders of carbon offset projects.
-SOCIALCARBON:
+The SOCIALCARBON Standard is a certification focused on bringing significant social, environmental and economic benefits to the stakeholders of carbon-offset projects.

-- Helps project developers identify areas for project improvement and measure the impact of changes in these areas.
+- Helps project developers identify potential areas for project improvement and measure the impacts of such improvements;

-- Provides opportunities to involve local stakeholders, enabling them to share the benefits from carbon offset projects.
+- Provides opportunities to involve local stakeholders, enabling them to partake in the benefits from carbon-offset projects.

-As an additional Standard for co-benefits, SOCIALCARBON can be used together with any other carbon accounting standard (e.g. VCS, CDM, CAR or others) and may be adapted to suit different types of projects, including hydropower plants, landfills, fuel switching, forestry and others.
+As an additional standard for co-benefits, SOCIALCARBON can be implemented alongsideany other carbon accounting standard (e.g. VCS, CDM, CAR or others) and may be adapted to suit different types of projects, including hydropower plants, landfills, fuel switching, forestry and others.

 SOCIALCARBON provides flexible and comprehensive criteria:

-SOCIALCARBON is unique among standards for co-benefits because it is not selective; rather, its criteria and procedures are flexible, to adapt to different realities and include local stakeholders perspectives in the assessment and planning of a carbon offset project.
-The emphasis on project betterment over time allows developers to identify and improve upon project deficiencies and more easily effect positive change.
+SOCIALCARBON is unique among the co-benefit standards because it is not selective; rather, its criteria and procedures are flexible, to adapt itself to different realities and include local stakeholders’ perspectives in the assessment and planning of a carbon-offset project.
+The emphasis on project enhancement over time allows developers to identify and overcome project deficiencies, favouring straightforward options to positive changes.

-- Project developers establish a baseline using the Standard’s indicators that point to degrees of sustainability correlated to six resources: social, human, financial, natural, biodiversity and carbon.
+Project developers establish a baseline using the standard’s indicators that easily identify the degrees of sustainability correlated to six resources: social, human, financial, natural, biodiversity and carbon aspects.

-- Developers must then demonstrate that there is an improvement along the lifetime of the project in relation to this baseline through SOCIALCARBON monitoring reports, which are independently verified.
+Developers must then demonstrate that there is an improvement throughout the lifetime of the project in relation to this baseline through SOCIALCARBON monitoring reports, which are independently verified.

-According to Bloomberg and Ecosystem Market Place, SOCIALCARBON adds significant premium prices value to VERs.
-Price may be up to 80% higher when compared to common VCUs.
+According to Bloomberg and Ecosystem Market Place, SOCIALCARBON adds significant premium price value to VERs.
+Its value may be up to 80% higher when compared to common VCUs.